neemiasbsilva/tsp-genetic-algorithm/readme.md

-# Using Genetic Algorithm to Solve the Traveling Saleman Problem
+# Using Genetic Algorithm to Solve the Traveling Salesman Problem